KunalKhadgi/Financial-Advisor/README.md

 ```
 Output: Personalized financial insights and recommendations.

-## Environment Variables
+# Environment Variables
-# To keep your API key secure, create a .env file and set your API key in it:
+ To keep your API key secure, create a .env file and set your API key in it:
+ API_KEY = your_api_key

 plaintext
 Copy